May 14, 2026

 2. Coaching is not counseling or therapy.
 Therapy focuses on healing, mental health, and working through the past.

-Where coaching is commonly used
+Where is professional coaching commonly used?

 Coaching appears in many contexts, including: